code-philia/Dynaphish/README.md

 In this work, we propose Dynaphish as a remedy for reference-based phishing detection, going beyond the predefined reference list.
-Dynaphish assumes a runtime deployment scenario and (1) actively expands the brand reference list, and
+Dynaphish assumes a runtime deployment scenario and (1) actively expands a dynamic reference list, and
 (2) supports the detection of _brandless_ webpages with convincing counterfactual explanations.
 For the former, we propose a legitimacy-validation technique for the genuineness of the expanding references.
 For the latter, we propose a counterfactual interaction technique to verify the webpage's legitimacy even without brand information.

-To evaluate Dynaphish, we constructed the largest _dynamic_ phishing dataset consisting of **6344 interactable phishing webpages**, to the best of our knowledge.
+To evaluate Dynaphish, we constructed the largest _dynamic_ phishing dataset consisting of 6344 interactable phishing webpages, to the best of our knowledge.
-Our experiments show that Dynaphish significantly enhances the recall of the state-of-the-art by **28%** at a negligible cost of precision.
+Our experiments show that Dynaphish significantly enhances the recall of the state-of-the-art by 28% at a negligible cost of precision.
-Our controlled wild study on the emerging webpages further shows that Dynaphish significantly (1) improves the state-of-the-art by finding on average **9 times more** real-world phishing webpages and (2) discovers many unconventional brands as the phishing targets.
+Our controlled wild study on the emerging webpages further shows that Dynaphish significantly (1) improves the state-of-the-art by finding on average 9 times more real-world phishing webpages and (2) discovers many unconventional brands as the phishing targets.

 ## Framework

 <img src="./overview.png">

-Dynaphish enhances the detection of the state-of-the-art when a webpage $w$ has an unknown brand, Dynaphish consists of a Brand Knowledge Expansion module and a Webpage Interaction module.
+Dynaphish enhances the detection of the state-of-the-art when an unknown webpage (i.e., $b = null$) is detected, consisting of a Brand Knowledge Expansion module and a Webpage Interaction module.
 Given a new webpage $w$,
-the Brand Knowledge Expansion module utilizes the $domain(w)$ and $rep(w)$ to mitigate the limitation of the predefined reference list $\mathcal{R}$.
+the Brand Knowledge Expansion module utilizes the $domain(w)$ and $rep(w)$ to mitigate the limitation of the predefined $\mathcal{R}$.
-We outsource the records from Google services to validate the popularity of the domain-representation-pair $ref = (domain(w), rep(w))$.
+We design validation techniques to validate the legitimacy of $domain(w)$ via estimating its popularity on the Internet.
+Then, a new reference $ref = (domain(w), rep(w))$ will be created.
+In addition, for some non-indexed webpages on the Internet, we use the brand representation $rep(w)$ to further validate its domain legitimacy.
-If such a domain-representation-pair can be extracted and validated, Dynaphish includes the new reference into reference list.
+If such a domain-representation pair can be extracted and validated, Dynaphish includes it as a reference to enhance $\mathcal{R}$.

-If Dynaphish is unable to extract the domain-representation-pair, we consider the webpage $w$ to be brandless.
+If Dynaphish is unable to extract the domain-representation pair, we consider the webpage $w$ to be brandless.
 In this case, we use the Webpage Interaction module to evaluate its suspiciousness by utilizing our designed behavioral invariants.
-We design two behavioral invariants intotal:
-(1) inability to verify fake account information and (2) evasive redirection to real target after form submission.

 ## Project Structure
 ```